GracieRen/Hawthorn-Signs-Neon/README.md

 # Hawthorn-Signs-Neon

 This is a E-commerce WordPress website.
 The site is built by Elementor, Woocommerce and Woolementor.
+A mobile version of the website is also designed for clients to shop simply by their phones.

 Here is a link to the website: http://hsn.smokinshisha.com.au/